 One of my workmates has been raving about the chicken soup at Café Yumm!.
 I usually go for a standard Yum Bowl (which Carla and I like so much we make at home every couple of weeks) but when the soup was available on the menu, I ordered a small bowl.
 It was Yummy for sure and I set out trying to find the recipe.
 A search for Mama Leone’s Chicken Soup revealed a very similar soup on food.com from Elephant Deli.
 I think both companies are local and I thought maybe they shared, so I tried.

-Here is my recipe with notes.
+Here is a copy of the recipe with my notes.
 I substituted chicken thighs for breasts.

 It has a pretty basic set of ingredients.